C S-Computer Science

 C S 1321.
 Java for Programmers.1 Credit Hour.

-Prerequisite: MATH 1523 or equivalent or concurrent enrollment; or placement into MATH 1743 or MATH 1823 or higher and departmental permission.
+Prerequisite: Departmental Permission; and Math 1523 or MATH 1743 or equivalent or concurrent enrollment, or placement into Math 1823 or higher.
 Introduction to computer programming using the Java programming language for students who are already proficient in another programming language.
 Topics include: variables and constants, arithmetic and Boolean expressions, conditional statements, repetition, methods, arrays, linear and binary search, basic sorting algorithms, object-oriented programming, documentation, and testing.
 Students may not take this class after passing CS 2334.
 (F, Sp)

 C S 1323.
 Introduction to Computer Programming for Programmers.3 Credit Hours.

-Prerequisite: MATH 1523 or concurrent enrollment; or placement into MATH 1743 or MATH 1823 or higher and department permission.
+Prerequisite: Departmental Permission; and Math 1523 or MATH 1743 or equivalent or concurrent enrollment, or placement into Math 1823 or higher.
 Introduction to the design and implementation of computer software with an emphasis on abstraction and program organization for students with some prior programming experience.
 Topics include: variables and constants, arithmetic and Boolean expressions, conditional statements, repetition, methods, arrays, linear and binary search, basic sorting algorithms, object-oriented programming, documentation, and testing.
 Students may not take this class after passing CS 2334.
 (F, Sp)

 C S 1324.
 Introduction to Computer Programming for Non-Programmers.4 Credit Hours.

-Prerequisite: Math 1523 or concurrent enrollment; or placement into Math 1743 or Math 1823 or higher and departmental permission.
+Prerequisite: Departmental Permission; and Math 1523 or MATH 1743 or equivalent or concurrent enrollment, or placement into Math 1823 or higher.
 Introduction to the design and implementation of computer software with an emphasis on abstraction and program organization for students with no prior programming experience.
 Topics include: variables and constants, arithmetic and Boolean expressions, conditional statements, repetition, methods, arrays, linear and binary search, basic sorting algorithms, object-oriented programming, documentation, and testing.
 Students may not take this class after passing CS 2334.
 (F, Sp)

 C S 2334.
 Programming Structures and Abstractions.4 Credit Hours.